 The Italian Riviera — the lowbrow, underappreciated alternative to the French Riviera — has a breezy beauty all its own.
 The Cinque Terre are tops: five idyllic hamlets along a rugged coastline, connected by scenic hiking trails and dotted with beaches.
 But nearby towns to the north (Levanto, Sestri Levante, Santa Margherita Ligure, and Portofino) have more beaches; towns to the south offer a mix of marble (Carrara), train connections (La Spezia), and yachts (Porto Venere).

 At a Glance

-▲▲▲ Vernazza The region's gem, crowned with a ruined castle above and a lively waterfront cradling a natural harbor below.
+▲▲ Vernazza The Cinque Terre's gem — the most touristy and dramatic — crowned with a ruined castle above and a lively waterfront cradling a natural harbor below.

 ▲▲ Monterosso Resorty, flat, and spread out, with a charming old town, a modern new town, and the Cinque Terre's best beaches, swimming, and nightlife.

-▲ Manarola Low-key, hiking-focused waterfront village wrapped in vineyards and dotted with a picturesque mix of shops and cliff-climbing houses.
+▲▲ Manarola Mellow, hiking-focused waterfront Cinque Terre village wrapped in vineyards and dotted with a picturesque mix of shops and cliff-climbing houses.

-▲ Corniglia Quiet hilltop village known for its cooler temperatures (it's the only one of the five villages set above the water), fewer tourists, and tradition of fine wines.
+▲ Corniglia Quiet hilltop village known for its cooler temperatures (it's the only one of the five Cinque Terre villages set above the water), fewer tourists, and tradition of fine wines.

-▲ Sestri Levante Charming town on a peninsula flanked by two nice beaches.
+▲ Sestri Levante Charming town on a peninsula flanked by two crescent beaches.

 Carrara Home to world-famous marble quarries; handy stop for drivers between Pisa and La Spezia.